brej-29/customer-churn-mlops/README.md

 - An MLflow run recorded under experiment `customer-churn`
 - A new or updated registered model version named `CustomerChurnModel` (when the Model Registry is available)
-- Console output showing the run-level model URI and a suggested serving URI such as `models:/CustomerChurnModel/Production`
+- Console output showing the run-level model URI and a suggested serving URI such as `models:/CustomerChurnModel@champion` (alias-based) or `models:/CustomerChurnModel/Production` (stage-based)

 ### MLflow tracking URI and UI